-The appellant is an adult under the age of 65 who resides in a household of one and has a gross monthly income of less than 133% of the federal poverty level.
-He was assisted at hearing by a Spanish speaking interpreter.
-MassHealth was represented at hearing by a worker from the Tewksbury MassHealth Enrollment Center.
+The appellant is an adult under the age of 65 with a verified disability who resides in a household of one and has a gross monthly income equal to 0% of the federal poverty level.
+MassHealth was represented at hearing by a worker from the Charlestown MassHealth Enrollment Center.
 All parties appeared by telephone.
 The following is a summary of the testimony and evidence provided at hearing: